shimamura-sakura/yuris_decompiler/README.md

 (No YPF extraction tool here, you can use others' tool for that)
 (re)compile(decompile(original)) is almost identical to original

+Note: I messed up with relative import, if you got import errors, remove that dot

 ## Usage

 see [example_usage.py](example_usage.py)